rcmcooperative/SSI-RCM101-Training/docs/participants-briefing.md

 If you are not familiar with using Slack, you may find this [Quick Start Guide from The Turing Way](https://book.the-turing-way.org/community-handbook/communication-channels/slack-start-guide) helpful.

-## 4. Workshops and clinics
+## 4. Workshop and clinic tech stack

-**Workshops: **We will use Zoom chat, slides and Miro throughout this workshop.
+We will use Zoom, google docs, google slides and Miro throughout this workshop.

 Taking notes on the shared document is optional - *if you find too many resources distracting, please stick with Zoom and Miro only.*